 With one of Tabish’s sister getting married this year, things are getting tough for the family.
 “We can only sympathise with the families, nothing more.
 It is not in our domain to wave off loans,” says an official of the EDI wishing not to be named.
 “We recently took up their case with the NMDFC but they were not convinced.”

-During a recent visit Najma Heptulla, Minister of Minority Affairs, told officials at EDI that this amount cannot be waived off in any case.
-“She (Heptulla) said that although this is small amount (around Rs 5 crore) but we cannot set precedence by waiving it off for a particular region,” says an official who was part of the meeting.
+During a recent visit Najma Heptulla, Minister of Minority Affairs told officials at EDI that this amount cannot be waived off in any case.
+“She (Heptulla) said that although this is a small amount (around Rs 5 crore) we cannot set precedence by waiving it off for a particular region,” says an official who was part of the meeting.

 “The union minister (Heptulla) then urged Basharat Bukhari, minister for Relief and Rehabilitation, to provide this amount from the relief package that centre was about to announce.”

-The official at EDI respond saying, “Floods came as a wake-up call, from now on we will be insuring the properties as the banks do.”
+The official at EDI responds saying, “Floods came as a wake-up call, from now on we will be insuring the properties as the banks do.”

 As for people like Amir and Sanaullah, their dreams of a respectable and sustainable livelihood are shattered.

 Note: All the names of the loanees in the story have been changed on request.